 During the presentation, the student should demonstrate an understanding of the topic of the project proposal, an understanding of relevant terms, and the ability to discuss the topic of the project proposal

 Reading the presentation from written text (e.g., from note cards, or from text on the computer) is not allowed.
 Upon beginning to read the presentation, the student will receive an immediate warning.
 Upon a second attempt to read the presentation, the student will receive an evaluation of “Unsatisfactory.”

+After the presentation, the student will respond to questions from the audience.
+For group project proposals, each member of the group should participate in responding to these questions.

 Evaluation criteria for the prepared part of the oral defense.
 Maximum points – 10